-Date Issued: 20 /8 / 19 Signature for the Responsible Authority: Note: Under Part 4, Division 1A of the Planning and Environment Act 1987, a permit may be amended.
-Please check with the responsible authority that this permit is the current permit and can be acted upon.
-M
+Date issued: 20 18 19 Signature for the Responsible Authority: Note: Under Part 4, Division 1A of the Planning and Environment Act 1987, a permit may be amended.
+Please check with the responsible authority that this permit is the current permit and can be acted upon. e amended.
+Please at this permit is the M

-- The development must be in accordance with the Bushfire Management Statement, prepared by the Myers Planning Group, dated June 2019.
+- 25 The development must be in accordance with the Bushfire Management Statement, prepared by the Myers Planning Group, dated June 2019.
 The Statement must be submitted to and approved by the Responsible Authority.
-When approved, the Bushfire Management Statement will be endorsed and will form part of the permit and must not be altered without the written consent of CFA and the Responsible Authority. - The bushfire protection measures set out in the approved Bushfire Management Statement or shown on the endorsed plans, including those relating to construction standards, defendable space, water supply and access, must be maintained to the satisfaction of the Responsible Authority on a continuing basis.
+When approved, the Bushfire Management Statement will be endorsed and will form part of the permit and must not be altered without the written consent of CFA and the Responsible Authority. - 26 The bushfire protection measures set out in the approved Bushfire Management Statement or shown on the endorsed plans, including those relating to construction standards, defendable space, water supply and access, must be maintained to the satisfaction of the Responsible Authority on a continuing basis.